critocrito/sugarcube/packages/plugin-googlesheets/README.md

 - A [Google account](https://gmail.com).
 - A spreadsheet ID.
 Logged in as your user, create a new spreadsheet, and copy the spreadsheet ID from the URL.
-- A client ID, a client secret, a project ID and a token.
+- A client ID, a client secret and a token.

   - Go to the [Developers Console](https://console.developers.google.com) and login with your account.
   - Create a new project.
-Note the project ID mentioned
   - Enable the Google Sheets API.
   - Under the "Credentials" page (click on the left bar):